Job Type: Full-time

 – Participation in Public Health emergency preparedness drills and responses may be required.
 Select immunizations may be required at time of appointment or at any time throughout the course of employment according to New York State Department of Health or other oversight agency requirements.

-Qualified candidates may submit their application, resume, by mail or in person as follows:
+Qualified candidates may submit their application, resume and transcript(s) by mail or in person as follows:

 ATTN: Personnel Officer – Civil Service Division